The Ladder Technique -- Quantum Groups: Main Result

-where $\sf{X}$ is the imprimitivity bimodule gotten from proposition \ref{prop4}(a) and $\sf{Y}$ the corresponding imprimitivity bimodule gotten from proposition \ref{prop4}(a) applied to the maximal dual coaction $\hat{\alpha}$.
-Note that the codomains for the restricted Rieffel bijections make sense via proposition \ref{prop1}, and thus are lattice isomorphisms since proposition \ref{prop4} endows $\sf{X},\sf{Y}$ with continuous correspondence $\what{\what{\alpha}}-\alpha$ and $\what{\what{\what{\alpha}}}-\what{\alpha}$ compatible coactions (and since the restriction of a lattice isomorphism to a sub-lattice is another lattice isomorphism).
-Now, we define the maps
+where $\sf{X}$ is the imprimitivity bimodule gotten from Proposition \ref{prop4}(a) applied to $(A,\alpha)$ and $\sf{Y}$ the corresponding imprimitivity bimodule gotten from Proposition \ref{prop4}(a) applied to the maximal dual coaction $(A \rtimes_{\alpha} \what S_f, \what\alpha)$.
+Note that the codomains for the restricted Rieffel bijections make sense via Proposition \ref{prop1}, and thus are lattice isomorphisms since Proposition \ref{prop4} endows $\sf{X},\sf{Y}$ with continuous correspondence $\what{\what{\alpha}}-\alpha$ and $\what{\what{\what{\alpha}}}-\what{\alpha}$ compatible coactions (and since the restriction of a lattice isomorphism to a sub-lattice is another lattice isomorphism).
+Now we define the obvious maps

-yielding the diagram By proposition \ref{prop2}, the maps $f,g,h$ are well defined.
+yielding the diagram By Proposition \ref{prop2}, the maps $f,g,h$ have images contained in the invariant ideals.
 We claim that $f,g,h$ are in fact lattice isomorphisms.
-Indeed, by proposition \ref{prop3} the diagram above commutes.
+Indeed, by Proposition \ref{prop3} the diagram above commutes.
 We then appeal to \cite[Lemma~3.1]{ladder} to get that $f,g,h$ are bijections.
-To see that $f$ is in fact a lattice isomorphism, note $I \subset I'$ in $\scr{I}_{\alpha}(A)$ implies from proposition \ref{prop2} that so $f$ is an order preserving bijection of lattices.
+To see that $f$ is in fact a lattice isomorphism, note $I \subset I'$ in $\scr{I}_{\alpha}(A)$ implies from Proposition \ref{prop2} that so $f$ is an order preserving bijection of lattices.
 Analogously one can do the same thing to $g$ so that is an order preserving bijection of lattices.
 However any bijection of lattices that is order preserving with order preserving inverse is a lattice isomorphism.
 Hence $f$ is a lattice isomorphism.
-Now, we can repeat this same argument by instead considering the ladder diagram
+Now, we can repeat this same argument by instead considering the ladder diagram where $\delta$ is the dual coaction of $\what{\hat{\alpha}}^n$ on the reduced crossed product $A \rtimes_{\alpha,r} \what S_r \rtimes_{\what{\alpha}^n} S_f \rtimes_{\what{\hat{\alpha}}^n,r} \what S_r$.
+The Morita equivalence on the right vertical rung is obtained via normal duality applied to the $\cst$-algebra $\l(A \rtimes_{\alpha,r} \what S_r, \what{\alpha}^n\r)$.
+Hence, by applying Proposition \ref{prop4} we obtain the imprimitivity bimodules $\sf{X},\sf{Y}$ needed for the calculation.
+As before, note that by Proposition \ref{prop1}, the restrictions of the Rieffel bijections above are in fact lattice isomorphisms.
+We again define obvious maps $f',g',h'$ by sending an invariant ideal to its crossed product.
+As before, $f',g',h'$ have images contained inside the invariant ideals by Proposition \ref{prop2}, and the diagram commutes by Proposition \ref{prop3} giving us bijections of lattices via \cite[Lemma~3.1]{ladder}.
+Just as we showed $f$ was an order preserving bijection of lattices, so is $f'$.